Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Superposition of time dilations in atom interferometers

-We consider the setup depicted in Fig.~\ref{fig:MZ}, where two atomic clocks, $A$ and $B$, enter an interferometer in an entangled state from the perspective of the laboratory $L$.
+We consider the setup illustrated in Fig.~\ref{fig:MZ}, where two atomic clocks, $A$ and $B$, enter an interferometer in an entangled state from the perspective of the laboratory $L$.
 The interferometer is placed vertically in the gravitational field $\hat{V}(\hat{\mathbf x})$ of the Earth.
 Each clock acquires a different proper time according to the path it takes in the interferometer~\cite{zych, zychThesis}, resulting in a relative phase before the second beam splitter.
-Formally, each system $\X =\A , \B ,\L$ lives on a Hilbert space $\mathcal{H}_\X = \mathcal{H}_\Xe^{ext} \otimes \mathcal{H}_\Xi$, where $\mathcal{H}_\Xe^{ext} \simeq L^2 (\mathbb{R}^2)$ corresponds to the position or momentum of the system in $(1+1)$D (one time coordinate and one space coordinate), and $\mathcal{H}_{C_X} \simeq L^2 (\mathbb{R})$ to the internal state of the clock, ticking according to its proper time.
-The physical implications of the violation of the EEP for QRFs are best illustrated by the SQRFs formalism~\cite{giacomini_SQRF}, briefly reviewed in the previous section.
-This formalism recovers the standard quantum theory description from the perspective of the laboratory, and additionally allows us to describe the situation from the perspectives of the systems $A$ and $B$.
+Each clock $\X =\A , \B$ lives on a Hilbert space $\mathcal{H}_\X = \mathcal{H}_\Xe^{ext} \otimes \mathcal{H}_\Xi$, where $\mathcal{H}_\Xe^{ext}$ are the external degrees of freedom corresponding to the position or momentum of the clock, and $\mathcal{H}_{C_X} \simeq L^2 (\mathbb{R})$ is the internal degree of freedom of the clock, ticking according to its proper time.
+We assume an ideal clock, meaning that each instant of time is associated to an orthogonal state.
+This simplification can be thought as an idealisation of more complex and realistic models that are physically realizable (see Ref.~\cite{Woods2018Autonomous} for details).